 Please write your manuscript in good English.
-Either American or British usage is accepted, but a mixture of both is not acceptable.
+By and large we accept American spelling but the mixture of both American and British is not acceptable.

 Submission and Correspondence ID

-Manuscripts should be electronically submitted at all correspondence, including notification of the Editor's decision and requests for revision, is sent by e-mail.
+All correspondence, including notification of the Editor's decision and requests for revision are shared through OJS.

 Article Length/Word limit

-The length of an article, including the title, author information, abstract, text, tables, figures, notes, references, and appendices, should be approximately 5000-7000 words.
+The length of an article, including the abstract, text, tables, figures, notes, references, and appendices, should be approximately 3000-5000 words.

 - Include keywords